RECARBRIO 500mg / 500mg / 250mg powder infusion solution medication leaflet

 Less than 30 to greater than or equal to 15 200/200/100

-*CrCl calculated using the Cockcroft-Gault formula.†Administer intravenously over 30 minutes every 6 hours.‡Administration should be timed to follow haemodialysis.
+*CrCl calculated using the Cockcroft-Gault formula for adult patients.†eGFR calculated using the bedside Schwartz formula for paediatric patients weighing ≥ 30 kg.‡Administer intravenously.
+See Tables 1 and 2 for infusion duration and dosing frequency.§Administration should be timed to follow haemodialysis.
 Imipenem, cilastatin, and relebactam arecleared from the circulation during haemodialysis.

 Recarbrio is provided as a single vial in a fixed-dose combination; the dose for each component willbe adjusted equally during preparation (see section 6.6).

-Patients with CrCl less than 15 mL/min should not receive Recarbrio unless haemodialysis is institutedwithin 48 hours.
-There is inadequate information to recommend usage of Recarbrio for patientsundergoing peritoneal dialysis.
+Adult patients with CrCl less than 15 mL/min and paediatric patients (weighing at least 30 kg) with aneGFR less than 15 mL/min/1.73 m2 should not receive imipenem/cilastatin/relebactam unlesshaemodialysis is instituted within 48 hours.
+There is inadequate information to recommend usage ofimipenem/cilastatin/relebactam for patients undergoing peritoneal dialysis.

 Hepatic impairment